14 Best Places for Shopping in London

 The Saatchi Gallery lies in Duke of York Square.
 In addition to its impressive array of artworks, the restaurant is top-notch.
 Across the square, you'll find Partridges, a high-end food shop that boasts a fab café and a Fine Food Market each Saturday.
-Other shops like Boden, ALLSAINTS, Aesop, and Cos and the jewelry shop Links of London are found here as well.
+Other shops like Boden, ALLSAINTS, Aesop, and Cos and the jewelry shop Daniella Draper are found here as well.

 Closest Tube Stations: Sloane Square, Gloucester Road

 The name Harrods has become synonymous with London.
 The iconic department store's remarkable façade, dotted with emerald awnings and draped in flags, is impossible to miss.
 It's easy to see why this has been a beloved city landmark since 1849.

 A visit to Harrods is an experience sure to excite all your senses, which is why it is considered one of the best places to shop in London.
 Whether you're hoping to rub your fingers on luxurious fabrics, buy a collectible toy for the kids, or indulge in luxurious scents, you'll find something to tickle your fancy.

 The Food Hall is not to be missed, with its vast array of foods, and Gordon Ramsay Burger turns an everyday delight into a delicacy.
 The Harrods Tea Rooms are a must for those looking to enjoy a truly British experience.
 There's also a pizzeria, sushi restaurant, and coffee bar, among others.
 You could eat all three meals here between your shopping stints.